This gem north of Nashville draws residents and visitors with wide open spaces and historic small towns to explore.

 Shade Tree Farm and Orchard in Adams, TN, a former tobacco farm converted to an organic operation, raises cattle, apples, peaches, pears and blueberries.
 (Insider tip: They’re famous for their fresh-pressed cider.)

-Honeysuckle Hill Farm, a 90-acre farm in Springfield, TN that has a pumpkin patch and a country music-themed corn maze, sees about 70,000 visitors over a six-week period in the fall.
+Honeysuckle Hill Farm, a 90-acre farm in Coopertown that has a pumpkin patch and a country music-themed corn maze, sees about 70,000 visitors over a six-week period in the fall.

 Hancock Family Farm in Springfield, which has been run for more than a century by the Hancock family, grows everything from okra to blackberries.